jorgectf/rtmp_relay/README.md

   * *connectionTimeout* – how long should the attempt to connect last
   * *reconnectInterval* – the interval of reconnection
   * *reconnectCount* – amount of connect attempts
+ * *pull* – array of pull destinations
+  * *listen*: the address server is listening to
+  * *video* – flag that indicates wether to forward video stream
+  * *audio* – flag that indicates wether to forward audio stream
+  * *data* – flag that indicates wether to forward data stream
+  * *pingInterval* – client ping interval in seconds

 *overrideStream* name can have the following tokens: